-We end National Estate Planning Awareness Week as we started it – with a reminder of the importance of revisiting your estate plan periodically.
+It is important to revisit your estate plan periodically.
 Estate planning is not a one-time event.
-You want to be sure that the plans and documents needed to carry your plan out reflect your current desires, changes in your situation and the applicable laws.
+You want to be sure that the plans and documents needed to carry our your plan reflect your current desires, changes in your situation and the applicable laws.

 Your desires may have changed and you may no longer want to name particular persons as fiduciaries or beneficiaries.
 Even if all remains well with you and your loved ones, you may want to update a plan so that it provides your beneficiaries with protection against potential creditors or divorces, in case they fall on hard times.
 Having children receive their inheritances through properly-structured, lifelong trusts, rather than in short-term trusts or outright, can help provide them with this protection.
 These trusts can be designed to give the children a lot of control or only a little control, as you prefer.
 You can also protect your surviving spouse against predators by having assets pass to him in trust, if desired.
 This can also help protect your children against your spouse remarrying and then either accidentally or deliberately leaving your assets to his new spouse, because the assets remaining in a trust at the death of one beneficiary can be distributed as you decide, not as the beneficiary decides.

 People marry, have children, develop new habits, get sick, become disabled, get divorced, start successful businesses, experience business failures or job loss, and eventually we all die.
 Over time, a plan which made sense for you and your loved ones when it was created may no longer make sense.
 A periodic review and update process can help you ensure that your plan appropriately reflects changes in your life and the lives of your intended beneficiaries.
-A plan that provided for outright distributions to adult beneficiaries may need to be changed to provide a supplemental needs trust for a now-disabled beneficiary or long-term trust planning to protect a child with a troubled marriage.
+For example, a plan that provided for outright distributions to adult beneficiaries may need to be changed to provide a supplemental needs trust for a now-disabled beneficiary or long-term trust planning to protect a child with a troubled marriage.

 If you did your existing estate planning documents while living in another state and later moved to Georgia, it is a very good idea to have new documents prepared, or at least modified.
 A move does not automatically make your old documents ineffective.
 However, differences between the states can be quite significant, and having your documents drafted to comply with Georgia law can help ensure that things will go as smoothly as possible if you die or become incapacitated.

-Need to Periodically Update Your Durable Financial Power of Attorney (“DPOA”) & Advance Directive for Health Care (“Advance Directive”)
+Need to Periodically Update Your Financial Power of Attorney (“POA”) & Advance Directive for Health Care (“Advance Directive”)

-While DPOAs and Advanced Directives do not normally become legally ineffective by the mere passage of time, it is prudent to periodically update these documents about every 3 years or so as they tend to lose practical power over time, especially as to the DPOA.
+While POAs and Advanced Directives do not normally become legally ineffective by the mere passage of time, it is prudent to periodically update these documents about every 3 years or so as they tend to lose practical power over time, especially as to the POA.
 As these documents get older, third parties tend to get nervous that these agency documents may no longer reflect your current desires or that your selected agent may be acting inappropriately for their own benefit rather than for your best interests.
 As such, more and more financial institutions, insurance companies, government agencies, etc. are deciding they are better off not getting involved and simply not agreeing to abide by the agent’s requests.
-Under Georgia law, as well as the law of most other states, such third parties are not subject to penalty or liability for simply refusing to follow the agent’s directions under an otherwise legally valid DPOA or Advance Directive.
+Under Georgia law, as well as the law of most other states, such third parties are not subject to penalty or liability for simply refusing to follow the agent’s directions under an otherwise legally valid POA or Advance Directive.
 We have found that our clients who keep these documents periodically updated significantly reduce the risk of non-compliance and hassle in dealing with third parties when these documents are actually needed.
 [2017 Georgia Law Update] Any POA created on or after July 1, 2017, must be signed in a particular way in order to be legally valid.
 In addition, the actual statutory form or one of two other similar variations must be used as the POA form if you want to have access to the new power in the POA agent to possibly force a third party (such as a bank) to follow their directions.

-As you have read in our various emails this week, there are several factors to consider in estate planning and keeping your plan current.
+It is important to keep your estate plan current.
 We are here to help you plan for your protection and the protection of your loved ones.
 Please Contact us at 678-720-0750 or email@example.com.